-JC Penny and Gymboree are the latest announcement of store closures in the United States.
-As e-Commerce booms and Amazon is reaping the rewards—in fact nearly 50% of all online sales last year and 5% of all retails sales—stores as falling victim to the retail apocalypse.
+JC Penny and Gymboree are the latest announcements of store closures in the United States.
+As e-Commerce booms and Amazon is reaping the rewards—in fact nearly 50% of all online sales last year and 5% of all retail sales—stores as falling victim to the retail apocalypse.
 But, how are they selling so well compared to companies that have been around for eons and know their customers inside and out?
 Two words: Artificial intelligence.

 The traditional sales process is one that everyone from baby boomers to millennials are familiar with.
 You walk into a retailer and within seconds a salesperson is there to greet you.
 You are then courted through the store and shown items based on assumptions that appeal to your age, demographic, what you’re wearing or even who you’re with.